Lendable: History

 Lendable was founded in 2014 by Martin Kissinger, Victoria van Lennep, Paul Pamment, and Jakob Schwarz.
 It received £2.5 million in seed financing from a group of angel investors, including Passion Capital.
 Lendable was conceived as a lending platform that raised capital from institutional investors and undercut traditional banks on speed and cost by automating credit decisions and the borrowing process.
 The company turned profitable in 2017.

-By 2016, Lendable had become one of the UK's largest unsecured consumer-lending platforms by volume.

 In March 2017, Lendable raised £100 million from Waterfall Asset Management.
 A year later, it secured a £200 million funding commitment from Goldman Sachs for platform-originated loans.

-In 2019, Lendable was listed as one of the fastest-growing UK companies on the The Sunday Times Tech Track 100 and Deloitte Fast 50 lists, and again in 2020.
+In 2019, Lendable was listed as one of the fastest-growing UK companies on The Sunday Times Tech Track 100 and Deloitte Fast 50 lists, and again in 2020.
 In early 2021, following a secondary share sale, Lendable became a unicorn and was valued at above £1 billion.
 In March 2022, the Ontario Teachers' Pension Plan Board, through its Teachers’ Innovation Platform, led a £210 million funding round that set Lendable’s valuation at about £3.5 billion.
+Balderton Capital also participated in the funding round.

 Lendable also operates Zable, a credit card, and Autolend, a car finance product launched in 2021.
 That same year, Lendable expanded to the United States, offering personal loans and credit cards under the Zable brand.

+By 2025, Lendable had become one of the largest consumer finance providers in the UK.
+According to Experian data, it was the UK's biggest issuer of personal loans by volume, and second-largest issuer of credit cards in 2025.
 In October 2025, Lendable announced its partnership with Gigs to launch Zable Mobile, making it the first mobile plan by a fintech in Britain.

-In July 2025, the Post Office resumed offering personal loans in the UK as an online-only service in a joint initiative with Lendable on its platform.
+In 2026, Lendable expanded its operations to Mexico.

 Platform

 Lendable operates an online lending platform that uses artificial intelligence (AI) to automate credit decisions.
-Its business model is a two-sided marketplace, connecting borrowers with institutional investors, such as hedge funds and pension funds, rather than relying on its own balance sheet.
+Its business model is a two-sided marketplace: Lendable originates and services the loans on behalf of institutional investors, such as hedge funds and pension funds, rather than relying on its own balance sheet.
+Investors receive the interest payments while Lendable charges a fee to use the platform.

-In the UK, Lendable provides loans with a repayment period of one to five years.
+In the UK, Lendable provides loans up to £35,000 over a term of up to eight years to prime and near-prime users.
 It uses the UK open banking system to approve loans and, once approved, disburses funds immediately.
-It is the loans provider behind Asda Money.
+It is the loans provider behind Asda Money and the Post Office.